watchX-and-robots/Xwatch-V.2-For-watchX/README.md

 # Coming Soon!

+# Code Examples
+Here Will Be Provided A List Of Examples Of Code Used To Program Xwatch.
+* Code Example 1 - File Above (.wxb) Screen On/Off Control Usng BLE

 # Xwatch-V.2-For-watchX
 Xwatch Is A Watch Face For watchX, It comes fully compatible with an included mobile app, or many common BLE UART Terminal Apps.